Forecast Times

 legend in the bottom right corner of the panel looks like this:

-The color of the shaded contours indicates the type of precipitation:
+The color of the stippled overlays indicates the type of precipitation that occured during the 24 accumulation period.
+Areas with

 Left Panels